 I think of the crushing weight that pressed on His beautiful soul.
 The beauty He held, I can never fully grasp.
 I try to comprehend.
 I close my eyes and picture the cross.
-I picture the events leading up, as well.
-My mind is too weak.
+I picture the events leading up.
 I skim over the hard parts.
 My body clenches at the very thought of trying to endure even one lashing.
 The driven nails are pulled out by my selfish need to fend off pain before it ever really begins.

 The purpose of His dying was so I could be free from the yoke.
 Yet, there are times I forfeit the lightness that was so freely given to me.
 Why do I trample on my clean soul?
 Why do I worry, I fear, and I forget?
 I hold a beautiful opened gift and I sometimes wrap it back up and tuck it away for a rainy day.
 Maybe not always, maybe not as much as I used to, maybe not as much as others…but enough to feel the chains that bind.

-Whenever I tuck this thing called grace away he gently helps me unwrap it.
+Whenever I tuck this thing called grace away, he gently helps me unwrap it.
 He reminds me of my worth.
-He places His finger under my chin and lifts my head up like no other.
-It is because of this I am led through the Holy Spirit’s power to never stop striving to love as He loves me.
+He places His finger under my chin and lifts my head.
+It is because of this I am led to never stop striving to love as He loves me.